kylecreate/100DaysOfCode/logs/r3-log.md

   * None

   ### Thoughts:
-  * For the future, I'm going to make one big repo on my Github of all my projects since it's nice to have everything I've made in one spot rather than multiple repos.
+  * For the future, I'm going to make one big repo on my GitHub of all my projects since it's nice to have everything I've made in one spot rather than multiple repos.
 I'm enjoying working on these projects though and learning a lot!

   ### Time spent working
   * 1.75 hrs